-Even though the human body is capable of producing some PS, most of what it needs is obtained through diet.
+Even though the human body is capable of producing PS, most of it needs to be obtained through diet to meet the requirements.

-The compound is found in high concentrations in our brain, and thusly plays an important role in the health and function of our neurons, or brain cells.
+The compound is found in high concentrations in our brain, and thus plays an important role in the health and function of our neurons, or brain cells (3).

-In one study, 36 children between the ages of 4-14 with ADHD were split into either a PS group or a placebo group for two months.
-(3) The children in the treatment group experienced significant improvements in their symptoms when compared to the placebo group.
+In one study, 36 children between the ages of 4 and 14 diagnosed with ADHD were split into either a PS group or a placebo group for two months.
+The children in the treatment group experienced significant improvements in their symptoms when compared to the placebo group.

 Two human studies have found this drug to exhibit antidepressant effects.

 In one study on elderly women with depression, Phosphatidylserine led to improvements in depression, memory, and behavior.

 This decrease in depression was linked to lower cortisol levels, suggesting that PS may lead to improved depression by lowering cortisol levels.

-Memory, Learning, and Cognition
+Enhancing Memory, Learning, and Cognition

 In another study on healthy rats, 27 days of supplementation led to enhanced brightness discrimination, which suggests improvements in memory formation.
-(11)

-What is known is that dysfunction of the HPA-axis (hypothalamus-pituitary-adrenal-axis) can occur when we experience prolonged stress, and that this dysregulation can lead to a multitude of health problems.
+What is known is that dysfunction of the HPA-axis (hypothalamus-pituitary-adrenal-axis) can occur when we experience prolonged stress and that this dysregulation can lead to a multitude of health problems.

 The HPA-axis is responsible for our stress response and the secretion of cortisol, our primary stress hormone.

-This is what happens when our HPA-axis is functioning properly: our body experiences a stressor, the hypothalamus signals the pituitary, which signals the adrenal glands, which then release cortisol into the blood.
+This is what happens when our HPA-axis is functioning properly: our body experiences a stressor, and the hypothalamus signals the pituitary, which signals the adrenal glands, which then release cortisol into the blood.
 Cortisol acts as a messenger to help our bodies respond to, and recover from, stress.
 Once this chain of events is complete, homeostasis returns, and with it, cortisol levels return to baseline.